Siwa Oasis: Archaeology

 In the mid-20th century, Egyptian archaeologist Ahmed Fakhry worked at Siwa (and elsewhere in the Western Desert).

 In 1995, Greek archaeologist Liana Souvaltzi announced that she had identified the tomb of Alexander the Great in the oasis of Siwa.
 She made the following statement to the Greek media:

 But I am speaking to every Greek all over the world.
 I want every one of you to feel proud because Greek hands have found this very important monument.

-This statement was an answer to the, at the time, Greek prime minister Costas Simitis who urged the archaeologists to stop their research in Egypt and sent a Greek Embassy advisor to ask the Egyptian government to withdraw Mrs Souvaltzi’s permission to excavate in the area.
-The case is still active in the Greek courts of law.
+This statement was an answer to the, at the time, Greek Prime Minister Costas Simitis who urged the archaeologists to stop their research in Egypt and sent a Greek Embassy advisor to ask the Egyptian government to withdraw Mrs Souvaltzi’s permission to excavate in the area.
+This case is still active in the Greek courts of law.

 An extremely old hominid footprint was discovered in 2007 at Siwa Oasis.
 Egyptian scientists claimed it could be 2–3 million years old, which would make it the oldest fossilized hominid footprint ever found.
 However, no proof of this conjecture was ever presented.

 In late 2013, an announcement was made regarding the apparent archaeoastronomy discovery of precise spring and fall equinox sunrise alignments over the Aghurmi mound/Amun Oracle when viewed from Timasirayn temple in the Western Desert, 12 km away across Lake Siwa.
 The first known recent public viewing of this event occurred on March 21, 2014, during the spring equinox.

 In popular culture

-Siwa Oasis is an official map for Wolfenstein: Enemy Territory which belongs to North Africa Campaign.
+Siwa Oasis is an official map for Wolfenstein: Enemy Territory which belongs to the North Africa Campaign.
 The fifth mission from the game Sniper Elite III takes place on the Siwa Oasis.
 Siwa is prominently featured in the videogame Assassin's Creed: Origins and is the birthplace and home of the protagonist Bayek of Siwa.
 In British author Anthony Horowitz's Alex Rider series, the ninth and eleventh instalments Scorpia Rising and Never Say Die feature Siwa.
 In Australian author Matthew Reilly's Jack West series of seven novels starting with Seven Ancient Wonders feature prominently the Oracle of Siwa.